Into The Wild: Work With Me

 Community, Storytelling, and Immersion into the Mythic – outdoor telling of The Handless Maiden woven with a mini wilderness vigil in Astoria Park – October 2022

-Story sessions for folks in recovery at an addiction treatment center close to my heart: Reality House <3 – started late Summer/Fall 2022
+Therapeutic Story Sessions for the recovery community at addiction treatment center, Reality House – ongoing; started late Summer/Fall 2022

 The Way Out Is In: Letting The Stories Lead Us – workshop for Tam Orlando’s Reclaim Your Creative Expression virtual retreat, storytelling in the oral tradition interwoven with Personal Legend/imaginative journeying – August 2022